-Apply Derating opens the Apply Derating Standard window, which allows you to choose a standard, either published or user-defined, to apply to the selected standard item (i.e., (Im), (Im), (Im), (Im)).
-From this window, you can also create or edit custom derating standards by clicking the Add + or Edit icons.

-X Remove Derating removes the applied derating standard from the selected standard item.
+Apply Derating opens the Apply Derating Standard window, which allows you to choose a standard, either published or user-defined, to apply to the selected standard item (i.e., Remove Derating removes the applied derating standard from the selected standard item.

-E View Component Derating opens the Component Derating window, which plots the derating curves of the selected component, if available.
+View Component Derating opens the Component Derating window, which plots the derating curves of the selected component, if available.